BTS singer Jin recovers from finger surgery

 "He consulted the doctors and was told he required surgery as the tendons in the finger had been partially damaged."

-The label said Jin, 29, went for the operation to repair the extensor in his left index finger on Friday afternoon and was discharged from hospital on Saturday morning.
+The label said Jin, 29, went for the operation to repair the extensor in his left index finger last Friday afternoon and was discharged from hospital the next morning.

 "He will wear a cast for the time being for stabilisation and a speedy recovery," it said.